-The Jimmy Carter Work Project came to riot-torn Liberty City in 1991 to help rejuvenate the community from within, infusing pride through home ownership and spreading the "theology of the hammer” – the idea that putting faith and love into action bridges theological differences and forges common ground, and ultimately manifests God’s love in tangible ways.
-Love is a powerful force and at the end of seven days, 14 homes stood as proud evidence of that fact.
+• In 1991, The Jimmy Carter Work Project came to riot-torn Liberty City to help rejuvenate the community by infusing it with pride through home ownership and spreading the "theology of the hammer".
+At the end of seven days, 14 homes stood as evidence of that effort.